Nervous System Disorders | Overview

+Nervous system disorders can involve a range of conditions that may be chronic or may be triggered by secondary factors.
 The nervous system is a complex, sophisticated system that regulates and coordinates body activities.
 It is made up of two major divisions:

-- Central nervous system - consisting of the brain and spinal cord.
+- central nervous system: consisting of the brain and spinal cord

-- Peripheral nervous system - consisting of all other neural elements.
+- peripheral nervous system: consisting of all other neural elements

 In addition to the brain and spinal cord, principal organs of the nervous system include the following:

-- Sensory organs of taste
+- sensory organs of taste

-- Sensory organs of smell
+- sensory organs of smell

-- Sensory receptors located in the skin, joints, muscles, and other parts of the body
+- sensory receptors located in the skin, joints, muscles, and other parts of the body

 The nervous system is vulnerable to various disorders and can be damaged by the following: